Think we'd vibe?

 What did users want to see?

-To create a useful Analytics dashboard, we had to discover what users wanted to see and what would be most helpful to them in their work.
+We had to discover what Analytics users wanted to see and what would be most helpful to them in their work.

-Working closely with our Customer Success Manager and Head of Technology, we gathered feedbacks through user surveys and interviews to find out the statistics that would help optimise their working processes and track their productivity.
+Working closely with our Customer Success Manager and Head of Technology, I conducted user surveys to discover the statistics that would help optimise working processes and track productivity.

-Reviewing their feedback, the most popular statistical requirements that emerged were:
+Reviewing user feedback, the most popular statistical requirements that emerged were:

 How many Inspection jobs were complete and incomplete?